mwanawabangona/js-capstone/README.md

-in this project team will prepare a Kanban board with a GitHub project.
+in this project we will prepare a Kanban board with a GitHub project with my coding partner
 # We used:
 - Html & Css
 - Webpacks